Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

 \subsection{Sparse representation of trained matrices}

 Next, we specify how the biases and weights depend on the parameters $\theta$.
-In a typical fully-connected layer for a standard neural network, $\theta$ determines the entries of the biases and weights, so that if $\theta$ is written as a collection of column vectors,
+In a typical fully-connected layer for a standard neural network, $\theta$ determines the entries of the biases and weights.
+More precisely,